How to start a ride-share business: your 2026 U.S. roadmap

 Outline your startup costs

-A detailed budget is your roadmap.
-Initial expenses can range from $8,000 to $20,000, depending on your vehicle choice and location.
-Your primary costs will fall into a few key categories.
-Many new owners miscalculate insurance costs, so get quotes early.
+A detailed budget keeps you from running out of cash in month three.
+Initial expenses range from $8,000 to $20,000 depending on your vehicle choice and location.
+Many new owners miscalculate insurance, so pull quotes before you commit to a vehicle.

-• Licensing and Permits: Set aside $300-$800 for business registration and local ride-share permits.
+• Licensing and permits: Set aside $300 to $800 for business registration and local ride-share permits.

-• Technology: A white-label dispatch app subscription costs around $200-$500 per month.
+• Technology: A white-label dispatch app subscription costs $200 to $500 per month.

 Here are 3 immediate steps to take: